plapadoo/opencast/docs/guides/admin/docs/workflowoperationhandlers/select-tracks-woh.md

 The optional `audio-muxing` parameter has three possible values: `none` (same as omitting the option), `force` and `duplicate`.

+### `none` ###

+If `none` is specified or the option is omitted, tracks are taken from the specified `source-flavor` and are edited according to the selections in video editor’s “Tracks” panel.
+The resulting tracks are stored in the corresponding `target-flavor` and `target-tags` are applied.

+Editing in the “Tracks” panel usually means removing video or audio streams from tracks.
+However, if there are multiple video and audio streams, but only one video stream and one audio stream is “non-hidden”, then these two streams will be muxed together into a single track.

 ### `force` ###

-The parameter value `force` only applies to media packages that have exactly one non-hidden audio track.
-For media packages without an audio track or with more than one audio track, the behavior is the same as if the parameter were omitted.
-The same applies to media packages for which there is only one audio track, and it already belongs to the track with flavor type given by `force-target` (or `presenter` if that parameter is omitted).
+The parameter value `force` only applies to media packages that have exactly one non-hidden audio stream.
+For media packages without an audio stream or with more than one audio stream, the behavior is the same as if the parameter were omitted.
+The same applies to media packages for which there is only one audio stream, and it already belongs to the track with flavor type given by `force-target` (or `presenter` if that parameter is omitted).

-If, however, there is only one non-hidden audio track and it does *not* belong to the track given by `force-target`, then the WOH will “move” the audio track to this target track.
-Specifically, it will mux the video track of `force-target` with the audio track it found.
-Then, it removes the audio track from the original track.
+If, however, there is only one non-hidden audio stream and it does *not* belong to the track given by `force-target`, then the WOH will “move” the audio stream to this target track.
+Specifically, it will mux the video stream of `force-target` with the audio stream it found.
+Then, it removes the audio stream from the original track.

-For example, if there is a media package with two tracks, “presenter” and “presentation”, and the audio track of “presenter” is hidden.
-Then the WOH will mux presenter’s video track and presentations audio track and store it in presenter’s place.
-It will also remove the audio track from “presentation”.
+For example, if there is a media package with two tracks, “presenter” and “presentation”, and the audio stream of “presenter” is hidden.
+Then the WOH will mux presenter’s video stream and presentations audio stream and store it in presenter’s place.
+It will also remove the audio stream from “presentation”.

 ### `duplicate` ###

-The parameter value `duplicate` only applies to media packages that have exactly one non-hidden audio track.
-For media packages without an audio track or with more than one audio track, the behavior is the same as if the parameter were omitted.
-For these media packages, the WOH will mux the audio track it found to all video tracks in the media package.
+The parameter value `duplicate` only applies to media packages that have exactly one non-hidden audio stream.
+For media packages without an audio stream or with more than one audio stream, the behavior is the same as if the parameter were omitted.
+For these media packages, the WOH will mux the audio stream it found to all video streams in the media package.

 Operation Example
 -----------------